mr224cz/greenhouseiot/README.md

-# Make the greenhouse modern - using IoT
+# The green house goes online - an IoT project to keep track on the green house
 Author: Magnus Ramsbäck, mr224cz

 This report will present the steps required to have an IoT device in your greenhouse to check  useful things like temperature and humidity and at the same time being able to have visual indicators when thresholds are reached.